 Creating Cohesive LED Lighting within the Laboratory Environment

 The fast and furious way in which LEDs have become a viable solution for the laboratory environment — without giving pause for the industry to develop standards — has resulted in some missteps that have caused problems with premature failures, flicker, and poor color quality.
-In this article, Fred Mason Jr. and Karen Murphy highlight some criteria that should be considered when incorporating LED lighting into the laboratory environment.
+In this article, Karen Murphy highlights some criteria that should be considered when incorporating LED lighting into the laboratory environment.
 A few excerpts from the piece follow:

 On the Importance of LED Performance in the Lab Setting

 Unlike prior lamp technologies, spectral power distribution curves for LED products vary greatly.
 Consistent, accurate color rendering throughout the laboratory environment (across worktops and within hoods) can be critical in the research process, especially where test strips and sample evaluations rely on color assessments.
 It is important that the color quality and color consistency of electric lighting is addressed when designing and servicing light fixtures in these environments.